The Infamous Peralta Stones

 More than sixty years ago, I was a boy growing up in the Arizona desert east of Phoenix.
 My friends and I spent a lot of time hiking and camping in the Superstition Mountains.
 We all knew of the Lost Dutchman legend, of course.
 For a few years we were all determined to find the mine and recover the treasure; although, we didn’t know a thing about gold mining, and not one of us would have been able to identify gold in it’s natural state had we fallen into a mine.

 A few years ago, I wrote a story about Jacob Waltz and the Lost Dutchman legend – actually, it was an exercise in a creative writing course that I was taking at the time – and it was published as Quest for Gold.
 It is fiction and identified as such, but I believe that it contains more fact than most of what has been written about the Lost Dutchman legend.
 I concluded that the source of Jacob Waltz’s wealth, such as it was, was not in the Superstition Mountains.
 Of course, that conclusion caused some indignation among the Dutch Hunters, as the modern Lost Dutchman searchers like to call themselves, and my conclusions in Quest for Gold have been challenged many times.
-Almost every time that something like the Peralta Stones are rediscovered and labeled "New evidence of the location of the Lost Dutchman mine," I hear from the Dutch Hunters: "See, there!
+Almost every time that something like the Peralta Stones is rediscovered and labeled "New evidence of the location of the Lost Dutchman mine," I hear from the Dutch Hunters: "See, there!
 The mine does exist!
 And it’s right up there in the Superstitions."
 No one has yet convinced me.

 There are several accounts of where and how the so-called Peralta Stones were found, but none of them hold up to even casual scrutiny.
 At this point in time, it doesn’t make a lot of difference where they came from; there doesn’t seem to be any grounds for criminal prosecution, and the statute of limitations would have long since run, anyway.